Athozs/hass-additional-ca/README.md

   default: info
 ```

-* To check your certificate validity, if using x509 certs, run:
+* To check your certificate's validity, if using x509 certs, run:

 ```shell
 openssl x509 -in config/additional_ca/my_ca.crt -text -noout